igwall/sgit/README.md

 #### Upgrades in progress :
 - ✅ Init
-- 🕓 Parser => Always updated with new command :)
+- ✅ Parser
 - ✅ Add
 - ✅ Commit
 - ✅ Status
 - ✅ Diff
+- ✅ Log
+- ✅ Help
-- ...
+- 🕓 Checkout

 #### Resume :
-This project is a clone of git, a code versioning tool (and more generally a file versioning tool) made during the month of October 2019.
+This project is a clone like of git, a code versioning tool (and more generally a file versioning tool) made during the month of October 2019.

 #### Installation (manual) :
-> This Scala project use Assembly so please make sure that you've installed `sbt` before using it.
+> This Scala project use the `sbt assembly` so please make sure that you've installed `sbt` before using it.
+The scala version used is  **2.13.0**

 1. `git clone https://github.com/igwall/sgit.git`